-The Company records stock-compensation expense according to the provisions of ASC 718.
+We record stock-compensation expense according to the provisions of ASC 718 - Compensation -Stock Compensation.
 Under ASC 718, stock-based compensation costs are recognized based on the estimated fair value at the grant date for all stock-based awards.
-The Company estimates grant date fair values using the Black-Scholes-Merton option pricing model, which requires assumptions of the life of the award and the stock price volatility over the term of the award.
-The Company records compensation cost of stock-based awards using the straight line method, which is recorded into earnings over the vesting period of the award.
-Pursuant to the income tax provisions included in ASC 718-740, the Company has elected the "short cut method" of computing its hypothetical pool of additional paid-in capital that is available to absorb future tax benefit shortfalls.
+We estimate grant date fair values using the Black-Scholes-Merton option pricing model, which requires assumptions of the life of the award and the stock price volatility over the term of the award.
+We records compensation cost of stock-based awards using the straight line method, which is recorded into earnings over the vesting period of the award.
+Pursuant to the income tax provisions included in ASC 718-740, we have elected the "short cut method" of computing its hypothetical pool of additional paid-in capital that is available to absorb future tax benefit shortfalls.